ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

             st.progress(float(re['imdbRating']) / 10)
 ```

 In order to give users flexibility in the movies that they choose, they must first use the 'movie search' capabilities of the created tool.
-This will show some basic information about the movie, such as the title, genre, rating, plot description, and a snapshot of the poster of the movie.
+This shows some basic information about the movie, such as the title, genre, rating, plot description, and a snapshot of the poster of the movie.
 Since the purpose of this project is to allow for continuous training of the predictive movie, then anytime a user searches a movie, it is added to the overall predictive movie database.

 ```python
 def search_movies():